mui/toolpad/README.md

 ### Core

-Find a [list of example apps](https://mui.com/toolpad/core/introduction/examples/) on our docs to help you get started with Toolpad Core quickly.
+Find a [list of example apps](https://mui.com/toolpad/core/introduction/examples/) on the docs to help you get started with Toolpad Core quickly.

 ### Studio